ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 the Path Vector part is always put as the first part, followed by the property map part.
 It is also RECOMMENDED that when doing so, an ALTO server SHOULD NOT set the `start` parameter, which implies the first part is the root object.

+A complete and valid response MUST include both the Path Vector part and the Property Map part in the multipart message.